mliew21396/remote-work-u3/week-7/2-eloquent-js/javascript_notes.md

 - Create an object called "me" that stores your name, age, 3 favorite foods, and a quirk in your [my_solution.js](my_solution.js) file.

-- What object in Ruby is a JavaScript object with a name and value property similar to?
+- What is a JavaScript object with a name and value property similar to in Ruby?

 ```